CrudeQ

 Research Pipeline

-The data ingestion, signal generation, chart production, and brief drafting process is powered by a modular Python research pipeline built for repeatable energy market analysis.
-Each publication is generated from structured data workflows — not manual headline interpretation.
+Data ingestion, signal generation, and chart production are powered by a modular Python research pipeline.
+The pipeline surfaces structured outputs to the author, who interprets signals and manually constructs the final brief.
 Executed weekly following the EIA WPSR release at 10:30 AM ET.

 Execution Sequence